HeWeMel/nographs/README.rst

   positive / zero / negative edge weights, graph does not need to be complete)
 - Dijkstra shortest paths algorithm for infinitely branching graphs with locally sorted edges.
-- Example for computing the
-  longest path
-  between two vertices in a weighted, acyclic graph.
 - Gadget functions for test purposes.
 They make the easy task of adapting existing explicit test graphs a no brainer, may they be stored in edge indices or edge iterables or in arrays.

+**Examples with further algorithms**

+- Depth-limited search
+- Iterative deepening depth-first search
+- Longest path
+  between two vertices in a weighted, acyclic graph.
+- Longest path
+  between two vertices in a weighted graph or in an unweighted graph.
+- Strongly connected components of a graph.
+- Biconnected components of a connected undirected graph

 **Example**